jv-net-digital/UltimateOnlineMarketingSuite/README.md

-# saas-boilerplate
+# SaaS Ultimate Online Marketing Suite
-This is a SaaS boilerplate built on top of the Laravel framework.
+This is a SaaS digital marketing app built on top of the Laravel framework.
-Built to provide developers with a template to kickoff their SaaS application, without the hustle for repetitive tasks such as user account setup, subscriptions and role management.

 ## features
 - Authentication